 If you’re interested in an internship or co-op, you must complete nine months of education in the U.S. before being eligible to apply.
-In addition, you must complete the Undergraduate Intern Program (PDF) or Undergraduate Co-op Program (PDF) paperwork for approval and processing of summer internships or co-op.
+Once you have applied and accepted a position you must report your experience with the CDC for approval and processing of summer internships or co-op.
+This can be done through your Handshake account by reporting an experience under the experiences tab.
 If you’re a Fire Protection Engineering graduate student, you must complete additional paperwork with the CDC for approval and processing, as well.

 Download the International Students tipsheet (PDF) for information on resources, work authorization, strategies and advice on finding job openings in the U.S., and more.